masterfung/scrapy-craigslist/README.md

 ## User Agent

 Visit [this link] (http://api.useragent.io/) to obtain newly generated user agent to run your this Scrapy.
-You can change the User Agent in the Settings.py
+You can change the User Agent in the `settings.py` file.

 The link was a project by the wonderful [Randall Degges] (https://github.com/rdegges).
 He is awesome!!